 But what can we smokers do to make sure our sleep isn’t affected?
 Well, other than quitting, there are one or two practical measures that you can take to minimise the impact of cigarette smoke on your shut-eye:

 - Nicotine is a stimulant, so it’s advisable not to smoke right before bed.
 Try to leave a few hours between your last cig of the day and hitting the proverbial hay.

 - If you’re used to smoking right before bed, try to replace this nightly ritual with a healthier one.
-Luxuriating in the bath or taking five to ten minutes to do some meditation can work wonders.
+Soaking in the bath or taking five to ten minutes to do some meditation can work wonders.

 And what about quitting?
 Frustratingly, nicotine withdrawal has also been linked to a disturbed night’s sleep and has even been known to cause insomnia.
 The effects of cessation are only temporary though, so you should start to see an improvement in your overall sleep within a week or two of quitting.